 Seated Chest Fly

-Another way of making it more challenging is to modify it by sitting towards the front of the chair, then lean back, feet are flat, knees bent.
-You are tilted back working the abdominal area, but also working the mid-back area ― targeting the core, shoulders and in between the shoulder blades.
+Another way of making it more challenging is to modify it by sitting toward the front of the chair, then lean back, feet are flat, and knees bent.
+You are tilted back working the abdominal area, but also working the midback area ― targeting the core, shoulders and in between the shoulder blades.
 Bring the weights out in front and then out to the side.

-Perform 1 set of 2 reps, alternating back and forth with 10-15 seconds hold with an intensity of light stretch in the top shoulder and bottom shoulder.
+Perform one set of 2 reps, alternating back and forth with 10 to 15 seconds hold with an intensity of a light stretch in the top shoulder and bottom shoulder.

 In a standing position, interlace the fingers behind your back.
 Lift the arms up, stretching out the front of the shoulder and then drop the head to the side and then to the other side.

-Perform 1 set of 3 reps on each side, alternating back and forth with a hold of about 5 seconds.
+Perform one set of 3 reps on each side, alternating back and forth with a hold of about 5 seconds.

-Give those 6 exercises a go if you have a desk job who wants to correct your posture.
+Give those six exercises a go if you have a desk job and want to correct your posture.

 If you want to learn how to manage your neck discomfort and prevent future flare-ups, then click here to check out the Neck Pain Solved program here.